-Due to COVID-19 restrictions, the Community Development Department is requiring all visitors please wear face masks and take their temperature upon arrival to our office.
+Beginning August 4th, the City of Rialto is requiring all visitors please wear face masks and take their temperature upon arrival to our public counters regardless of vaccination status.
 We thank you for your cooperation and patience.

 The Building Division is responsible for ensuring that all new and remodeled construction follows California Building Codes (CBC) and City ordinances, meeting all the following requirements:

 The Division ensures this through the process of plan review and inspection services.

 New 2019 Building Codes to Take Effect on January 1, 2020

 Every three years, the State of California Building Standards Commission adopts new building and fire codes as the governing standards to regulate construction projects.
 These triennial updates are done in order to implement any improved life-safety standards as new scientific and technical evidence is developed.